nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Displays a link for the user to access Cobb's User Guide for further help.
+Displays a link for you to access Cobb's User Guide for further help.

 Syntax: `help`